spiffe/spire-tutorials/k8s/envoy-jwt-opa/README.md

 This tutorial builds on the [SPIRE Envoy-JWT Tutorial](../envoy-jwt/README.md) to demonstrate how to combine SPIRE, Envoy and OPA to perform JWT SVID authentication and request authorization.
 The changes required to implement request authorization with OPA are shown here as a delta to that tutorial, so you should run, or at least read through, the SPIRE Envoy-JWT tutorial first.

 To illustrate request authorization with OPA, we add a new sidecar to the backend service used in the SPIRE Envoy JWT tutorial.
-The new sidecar acts as a new [external authorization filter](https://www.envoyproxy.io/docs/envoy/v1.14.1/intro/arch_overview/security/ext_authz_filter#arch-overview-ext-authz) for Envoy.
+The new sidecar acts as a new [External Authorization Filter](https://www.envoyproxy.io/docs/envoy/v1.14.1/intro/arch_overview/security/ext_authz_filter#arch-overview-ext-authz) for Envoy.

 ![SPIRE Envoy-JWT with OPA integration diagram][diagram]